ouseful-testing/action-steps/README1.md

 # `action steps` - ORIGINAL README

 This repo demonstrates several ways of using Github commit messages to trigger performative actions using Github Actions.
-THink of it as using commit messages as a command line interface.
+Think of it as using commit messages as a command line interface.

 Current examples include: